 The most frequent indication is epiphora: excessive tearing or watering of the...

-The danger space is a potential space located behind the true retropharyngeal space, which connects the deep cervical spaces to the mediastinum.
+The danger space is a deep compartment of the head and neck located behind the true retropharyngeal space, extending from the skull base to the mediastinum.

 Deafness (also known as hearing loss or impairment) is the partial or complete loss of the sense of hearing.